RemanufacturingLab-StudentTeams/templateRepository/docs/policy.md

 ### Components

-The project, at the time of writing, consists of several mostly heterogenous software components (such as the AAS server/registry and Data Bridge, the Node-RED/NodeJS program on the Raspberry Pi, the Turtlebot, and the PLC codebase).
+The project, at the time of writing, consists of several mostly heterogenous software components.
 They are kept in separate directories at the project level.

 The components have different requirements to run, and some have hardware requirements that make them impossible to test locally.
 They will mostly be developed independently, and have separate README files and documentation.

-It is important to note that even code that cannot be ran/tested locally because of hardware requirements or are not even human-readable without interpreter software (Tia Portal v17 for PLC code, NodeRED for the flows) should *still* be added to the GitHub repository, so mutations can be tracked and documented properly.
+It is important to note that even code that cannot be ran/tested locally because of hardware requirements or is not even human-readable without interpreter software should *still* be added to the GitHub repository, so mutations can be tracked and documented properly.

 Whenever possible, such software should be stubbed as a hardware-independent program.
 More on that [here](#testing).